Multigraph limits, unbounded kernels, and Banach space decorated graphs: Introduction

 The motivation for this paper was to provide a framework for a theory of convergence and limits of graphs with unbounded edge multiplicities, along the lines of the limit theory for dense simple graphs developed by Borgs, Chayes, Lov\'asz, S\'os and Vesztergombi \cite{BCLSV1,BCLSV2} and Lov\'asz and Szegedy \cite{LSz1}.
 Key elements of this theory are the notions of cut distance and subgraph densities, the definitions of convergence and limit objects, the Regularity Lemma (in its weak form due to Frieze and Kannan \cite{FK}), along with the Counting Lemma.

-In a paper \cite{LSz8} (posted on the Arxiv, but not published; see also \cite{Hombook}, Section 17.1), two of the authors worked out a theory of convergence and limits of simple graphs whose edges are decorated by points from some compact space.
+In the paper \cite{LSz8} (posted on the Arxiv, but not published; see also \cite{Hombook}, Section 17.1), the second and third authors worked out a theory of convergence and limits of simple graphs whose edges are decorated by points from some compact space.
 (Ordinary simple graphs can be considered as complete graphs with edges decorated by elements of a two-point space.)
 One could say that the theory of undecorated simple graphs extends to this case in a rather straightforward manner (at least as soon as the appropriate formulations are found).
 Edge-weighted graphs and multigraphs fit in this framework, provided the edge weights/multiplicities are bounded (but for unbounded multiplicities or edge weights one has to do more, as we shall see).
+We note that this paper took the approach of defining convergence via weak convergence of the distribution of samples, and this gives a link to exchangeability and Aldous' representation theorem.
+It turns out that whilst sampling convergence is equivalent to homomorphism convergence notions for compact decorations, this does not longer hold if the compactness condition is waived (see Section \ref{sect:exch}).

 A limit theory for convergence of multigraphs was worked out by Kolossv\'ary and R\'ath \cite{KoRath}, and essentially the same results can be derived from the limit theory of compact decorated graphs using the one-point compactification of the set of integers to encode the edge multiplicities.
 The limit objects can be described by functions on $[0,1]^2$ whose values are probability distributions on nonnegative integers.